ellakoa/postcard-poem/content/posts/copper-threads.md

 date: 2023-11-12T08:00:53.758Z
 ---
 Autumn colours are reflected in the waters of Kearsney Parks.
-The low sun and the wind rippling the surface of the water made the vibrant autumn colours pop.
-It was as if copper threads had been woven into the tree’s canopies setting them ablaze.
-Mesmerizing.
+The low sun and the wind rippling the surface of the water made the vibrant autumn colours dance.
+It was as if copper threads had been intricately woven into the tree canopy making it appear on fire.
+Spectacular.

 Part of the Woodlands Tapestry collection of postcards.